Purey-Cust Lodge

-Purey-Cust Lodge is a historic building in the English city of York, North Yorkshire.
-Now Grade II listed, it dates to 1845.
-Prior to this date, it was the site of York Minster Stoneyard.
+Purey-Cust Lodge is a historic building in the Dean's Park area of York, England.
+Now Grade II listed, it dates from 1845.
+Before its construction, the site was occupoied by the York Minster Stoneyard.

-The building is named for Arthur Purey-Cust, who served as Dean of York from 1880 to 1916.
+The lodge takes its name from Arthur Purey-Cust, who served as dean of York from 1880 to 1916.

-Its southern wall makes up part of the western end of Precentor's Court, a mediaeval cul-de-sac.
-At the eastern end of that street is the gate to and from the former gardens of the lodge.
-The gate used to open onto the minster stoneyard, in the shadow of York Minster.
+Its southern boundary wall forms part of the western end of Precentor's Court, a medieval cul-de-sac.
+At the eastern end of the street is the gate leading to and from the lodge's former gardens.
+This gate once opened directly onto the Minster stoneyard, in the shadow of York Minster.

 History

 In 1914, two years before his death, Arthur Purey-Cust funded the establishment of the Purey-Cust Nursing Home in the lodge, with its aim being to provide low-cost healthcare to those who could not afford such treatment at the normal rate.

 After around three decades of success, the introduction of the National Health Service in 1948 made the nursing home's existence redundant.

 In 1968, an agreement was reached with Nuffield Hospitals whereby, in return for a long lease on the property, Nuffield would fund a major refurbishment to the buildings, with the plan to use them as a private hospital.

 After two decades, it was decided that Purey-Cust Lodge could no longer meet the requirements of a modern hospital.
 After Nuffield moved out, the buildings lay empty.

 The Purey-Cust trustees sold the buildings in 2013 to a private developer.
 They were turned into high-end residential accommodation.